constarg/constarg/README.md

 Feel free to browse through my projects on GitHub.
 If you have any questions or are interested in collaborating, don't hesitate to contact me.

-# Embedded Systems related projects
-## University's
-### Convolution Image processing
-This project consists of two parts, both written in C. The purpose was to learn about the programming environment provided by Xlink for embedded system development.
-All tests were executed on a Zybo Z7 development board.

-You can find the project repository here: https://github.com/constarg/convolution-image-oparation

-### Car detector
-This project is written in VHDL.
-Its purpose was to implement a circuit that checks whether a car enters or leaves a parking space and counts how many cars are already inside, determining if the parking space is full or has available spots.

-You can find the project repository here: https://github.com/constarg/car-detector-fpga

-### MIPS pipeline efficiency
-This project is written in MIPS assembly, and its purpose was to evaluate the efficiency provided by pipeline technology on a MIPS processor.

-You can find the project repository here: https://github.com/constarg/MIPS-Increase-efficiency-using-pipeline

 # Knowledge related to Embedded Systems
 ## Programming Languages
 - <b>C</b>